 But change was on its way.
 From 1820 Elgin reinvented itself as a grand neo-classical city.
 It was seen as an ideal place for upwardly mobile highland landowners to live in winter, and money made abroad, particularly by Scots returning from India, also began to make an impact.
 Meanwhile a number of industries, especially distilling, were making an increasing contribution to the economy of the area.

-Elgin today remains a fine town of great character (you can read more about city status in Scotland here).
-The grandest buildings are found on the High Street, especially where it splits to pass both sides of St Giles church.
+Elgin today remains a fine town of great character: and one which sometimes lays claim to be called a city.
+You can read more about city status in Scotland here.
+The grandest buildings are found on the High Street, especially where it splits to pass both sides of St Giles' church.
 Leading off the High Street to the south is a warren of alleys and closes making this a wonderful place to explore.
 In one is the extremely impressive Thunderton House.
 Now a pub, this dates back to the 1500s and started life as the Royal Residence used by the King when staying in Elgin: in effect a palace.
 It later became the town house of the Earls of Moray and later the Lords of Duffus, and in 1746 it was briefly home to Bonnie Prince Charlie.

 For those with an interest in Scotland's most famous and finest product, its malt whisky, it is worth making a pilgrimage to South Street to find Gordon and MacPhail's shop.
 This family run business was founded in 1895 and much of the current world-wide enthusiasm for single malt scotch can be traced to Gordon and MacPhail's consistent production of independent bottlings during the long years when most distillers viewed blended scotch as their only truly commercial product.
 Meanwhile, on the western edge of Elgin is Glen Moray Distillery, complete with its excellent visitor centre.